Bethany Lily April Sizzles In Sparkling Nude Bodysuit On Instagram

 “Flawless from head to toe,” wrote a fourth supporter.

-The model also tantalized her fans with another sultry post yesterday.
-That time, she wore a bikini top with a low neckline that allowed her to showcase her chest.
-She paired this with frayed light denim shorts that she left partially unbuttoned and the waistband folded over.
+Bethany also tantalized her fans with another sultry post yesterday.
+That time, she rocked a bikini top with a low neckline that allowed her to showcase her chest.
+She paired this with frayed light denim shorts that she wore partially unbuttoned with the waistband folded over.
 She wore her hair down in a side part and her straight locks reached her upper arms.
-She posed facing the camera straight on and tugged at her shorts with her left hand.
+The model posed facing the camera straight on, tugging at her shorts with her left hand.